-Mesothelioma is much more common in men than women, due mostly to occupational asbestos exposure being more common among men of industrial labor sites.
+Mesothelioma is much more common in men than women, due mostly to occupational asbestos exposure being more common among men in industrial labor settings.
 That is not to say, however, that women cannot be diagnosed with mesothelioma.
-In fact, recent evidence suggests that mesothelioma incidence in women may rise in the coming years as secondary exposures to asbestos can manifest in the form of a positive mesothelioma diagnosis.
-Also of note is that mesothelioma is much less common among African Americans than in Caucasians, the reasons for which researchers are still investigating.
+In fact, recent evidence suggests that mesothelioma incidence in women may rise in the coming years as a result of secondary exposures to asbestos.
+Many women diagnosed with mesothelioma discover that they are victims of second-hand asbestos exposure that occurred while washing clothes that had asbestos fibers on them.

-Where Can I Find More Information?
+Where Can I Find More Information About Mesothelioma?

 We urge those seeking more mesothelioma information to complete the brief form on this page.
 The Mesothelioma Cancer Alliance will rush you a comprehensive mesothelioma and asbestos exposure information packet.
 In our packet you’ll find information about cutting-edge treatments, leading mesothelioma cancer center programs, and legal options you may have if you were exposed to asbestos.
 Act now and find out more today!

 Our packet will be sent to you within 24 hours

 - Top Mesothelioma Doctors and Cancer Centers in your area